freistli/TeamsCommunicatorDocs/useguide.md

 **ON-PREM Communicator** can help business admins to send adaptive card **Microsoft Teams** messages to users, group, team, or Everyone securely through minimum deployment efforts and convenient operations.

+With it, can send notification messages on behavior of admins and as Bot App.

 Install [ON-PREM Communicator](https://www.microsoft.com/store/apps/9NVN32B4V6G3) from Windows Store directly.

 Here is the user guide